Sam1301/ContributionLessons/README.md

 # Things I learnt from Open Source contribution
-The following is a comprehensive list of lessons I am learning through Open source contribution.
+Recently I started contributing to Zulip Android App.
+The following is a list of things I am learning everyday as being part of the community.

 1) Always try to have a positive cheerful mindset, and help people as much as possible.
 This removes any feeling of bad competition that you might have.